demisto/content/Packs/TwitterIOCHunter-FullDailyFeed/Integrations/TwitterIOCHunterFullDailyFeed/README.md

-Fetch the full daily feed from www.tweettioc.com/v1/tweets/daily/full This integration was integrated and tested with version xx of TwitterIOCHunter - Full Daily Feed
+Fetch the full daily feed from www.tweettioc.com/v1/tweets/daily/full This integration was integrated and tested with version v1 of TwitterIOCHunter - Full Daily Feed
 ## Configure TwitterIOCHunter - Full Daily Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.